-Indigo is the best most sure hearting radicchio we’ve grown.
-Suitable for all year round growing it is reliable even during the hottest periods of the year.
+Indigo is a sure hearting radicchio.
+Suitable for year round growing it crops reliably even during the hottest periods of the year.
 10 to 12cm diameter heads are a rich burgundy colour and have a terrific flavour.

-Our seed supplier describes Bright Lights as “Lightly savoyed, green or bronze leaves with stems of many colours including gold, pink, orange, purple, red and white with bright and pastel variations.”It’s milder in flavour than normal silver beet.
+This US import has dark green, glossy savoy leaves with stems of many colours including gold, pink, orange, purple, red and white and with bright and pastel variations.
+It is milder in flavour than normal silver beet.

-Silverado is a new, improved variety with glossy dark green leaves, more savoyed than Fordhook Giant It also has a narrower stem.
-It’s very quick to grow and can be planted the year round.
-It takes 30 days for baby leaf and 60 days for full size.
+Silverado is a new, improved variety of silver beet with glossy dark green leaves, more savoyed than Fordhook Giant.
+It also has a narrower stem.
+It’s very quick to grow and can be harvested the year round.